 One of the challenges in the second year of the experiment asked variation predictors to analyze exome sequence data from 42 Crohn's disease patients and 6 healthy individuals.
 Researchers didn’t know how many of the exomes had variations associated with the disease, but many of the tools predicted the disease in patients significantly better than random.
 The best performing teams used an unexpected approach, looking at rare variants on a large panel of genes (1).

-This year the experiment has 10 challenges, which include a test that focuses on genetic and phenotypic variation in breast cancer as well as the tried-and-true test to predict individuals' phenotypic traits based on their genomes.
+In 2013, the experiment had 10 challenges, which included a test that focused on genetic and phenotypic variation in breast cancer as well as the tried-and-true test to predict individuals' phenotypic traits based on their genomes.
 The information for the personal genome analysis comes from the Personal Genome Project (PGP).
 “It acts as a valuable resource for diagnostics evaluations and standardization testing like CAGI,” Harvard molecular geneticist George Church said in an email, adding that the PGP has been providing data to CAGI since its first year.

 But this year, there’s a change to the personal genome challenge.
 For the past two years, participants used the data to predict individual phenotypic traits based on a genome.
 But phenotypic profiles of all PGP participants are now public.
 “The availability of the complete profiles makes it impossible to have a valid assessment of individual trait predictions,” Brenner explains.

 So instead of predicting the phenotype based on a single genome, in the 2012 challenge, the participants will develop tools that play a “matching game.”
 The goal will be to match 77 genomes with their corresponding phenotypic profiles, each of which includes 239 traits such as high cholesterol, diabetes, and astigmatism.
 And to spice things up, the organizers have included 214 phenotypic profiles that do not match any of the 77 genomes.